eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 A given bus stop may serve as a replacement for a destination edge and arrival position.
 If an arrival position is given nevertheless it has to be inside the range of the stop.

+### Starting the simulation in a Vehicle
+To start the simulation while riding in a vehicle, the following conditions must be met:
+- the depart attribute must be set to 'triggered'
+- the first stage of the plan must be a ride
+- the lines attribute of the first ride must contain the ID of the vehicle to start in
+- the starting vehicle must already be loaded in the input file

+The person will then depart at the time of the vehicle departure and appear in the simulation as soon as the vehicle enters the network.

 ## Walks